Starting a Business

 We know opening, expanding, or relocating a business is challenging, with no shortage of details, questions, and uncertainty.
 Among these are the City permits you may need to open your doors.
 This page provides an overview of things to keep in mind as you plan for your new (or moved) business.

-Every business operating in the City requires a business license, which is issued by the City Clerk.
-Please be aware that you will need a State of Washington business license and UBI number before you apply for your City license.
+Every business operating in the City requires a business license, which is issued by the State of WA. .
 Contact with any business licensing questions.

 Certain businesses are not permitted in all areas of the City.
 To learn whether your intended business location is zoned for your proposed business, or if you have any questions about home occupations, signs, or building permits, please contact Brooke Eidem.